 Every week Rich Terfry looks back in our Rear-View Mirror at a great song from the good ol’ days.

-Listen to Diddley's sound in his own and other people's music in the full version of Rear-View Mirror.
+Listen to moments from the film and the full version of Rear-View Mirror.

 Here are some other great editions of Rear-View Mirror: